davepinch/pinchy.cc/content/fragments/what-is-reality/reality-is-a-math-field/the-math-fields/to-find-the-math-fields/infuse-with-order.md

 ---
-title: "Infuse your pathways with order."
+title: "INFUSE WITH ORDER"
 next: "Eventually, you will find the empty set."
+type: cue
 ---